 If you’re doing a fall or winter workout outside, make sure you layer!
 Not only will this keep you warm at a general level, but you’ll also protect your muscles by keeping them warm, too.

-Here are some cold weather workout clothes I can’t live without:
+Here are some cold weather workout essentials I can’t live without:

 Use Your Home as a Workout Space

-Thanks to the pandemic, a lot of people re-imagined their workout areas by turning living room corners, office corners, spare rooms, and even garages into home gym space.
+Thanks to the pandemic, a lot of people re-imagined their workouts by turning living room corners, office corners, spare rooms, and even garages into home gym spaces.

 Hire a Personal Trainer